Can I File a Lawsuit If the At-Fault Driver Has Basic Liability Insurance?

 Before you start a car accident lawsuit, keep in mind personal injury cases involve a myriad of stages, steps, and procedures.
 The lawsuit may take a few months to several years to settle.
 Let’s look at the standard stages of a typical injury lawsuit.

 • Pro tip: Injury litigation needs specialized knowledge and experience.
-It is in your best interest to work with an experienced car accident lawyer.
+It is in your best interest to work with an experienced Texas car accident lawyer.

 Stage 1: Pre-Litigation Phase